 It’s hard to give away money when you don’t know what you’ve got.
 If you’ve never been good at saving a chunk of your paycheck, now might be the time to start.
 Keep track of your spending, your monthly needs, and your income.
 Once you know what you’re working with, figure out how you can set aside a certain percentage each month.
 5%?
 10%?
 15%?
 Whatever you’re able to swing, that will add up in the long run.

 Research Your Causes

 Before you invest, find the causes you’re most passionate about, and screen the organizations that represent them.
-You can use Charity Navigator to see if an organization really needs your contribution, or if your impact would be put to better use elsewhere.
+You can use a Charity research service to see if an organization really needs your contribution, or if your impact would be put to better use elsewhere.
 Go with your gut and work with charities you know you feel good about.

 Knowing who you want to work with will help you stay on top of your giving-plan, and give you better incentive.
 Once you know what your money can actually do, you might be even more inspired to give it away.